Freedom of Information Act Statement available at https://www.thcp.co.uk/privacy-policy/freedom-of-information.

 We use live chat software on our website, this is provided by Click4Assistance, a 3rd party UK based Software Company.
 Information regarding how the data is processed and stored can be viewed here.

 How long is your information kept for?

-Your personal information will be retained by The Hearing Care Partnership for as long as reasonably necessary (and as defined by health, legal and tax laws and regulations) for us to continue to provide you with products as services.
-We are also required to maintain records for legitimate purposes e.g. to satisfy tax and other legal requirements, to help us respond to queries or for other reasons e.g. responding to requests from regulators to protect and defend against claims.
+Your personal information will be retained by The Hearing Care Partnership for as long as reasonably necessary (and as defined by health, legal and tax laws and regulations) for us to continue to provide you with products and services.
+We are also required to maintain records for legitimate purposes e.g. to satisfy tax and other legal requirements, to help us respond to queries or for other reasons e.g. responding to requests from regulators and the NHS and to protect and defend against claims.